 In order to preserve our historical heritage, Bursa Site Management Unit, which was founded to bring together the authorised and responsible institutions, non- governmental organisations, professional chambers, owners and experts, and units who specialise in the renovation of historical properties, has made ground breaking process, which is shared in our website www.alanbaskanligi.bursa.bel.tr.
-Our goal is to make Bursa a model city which has preserved its historical identity, and to pass it to future generations as a world heritage with all its values.
+Our goal is to make Bursa an example city, which has preserved its historical identity, and to pass it to future generations as a world heritage with all its values.

-I would like to thank all institutions and non-governmental organisations, our stakeholders, for their contribution to the nomination of Bursa for the UNESCO World Heritage List, a process which is extremely important for our city.
+I would like to thank all organizations, governmental and non-governmental organisations for their contribution to the important nomination process of Bursa to the UNESCO World Heritage List.